Litvin: Grand Duchy of Lithuania

-In the 16–18th centuries, the term "Litvin" was mostly used by East Slavs to refer to all inhabitants of Lithuania, i.e. Grand Duchy of Lithuania.
+In the 16–18th centuries, the term "Litvin" was mostly used by East Slavs to refer to all inhabitants of the Grand Duchy of Lithuania.

-Several authentic sources, surviving from the Middle Ages, with expressed opinion of the Grand Dukes of Lithuania themselves proves that the Lithuanians (founders, rulers of Lithuania from the Gediminids dynasty) were those who spoke Old Lithuanian and originated from the cultural regions of Aukštaitija and Žemaitija, while their Eastern neighbours were Rus' people (Ruthenians):
+Several authentic sources, surviving from the Middle Ages, with expressed opinion of the Grand Dukes of Lithuania themselves prove that the Lithuanians (founders, rulers of Lithuania from the Gediminids dynasty) were those who spoke Old Lithuanian and originated from the cultural regions of Aukštaitija and Žemaitija, while their Eastern neighbours were Rus' people (Ruthenians):

 Ethnic group in Ukraine

 Litvins are a small ethnic group in the area of the mid-stream Desna River (northern Ukraine).
 The ethnographic or cultural studies about Litvins are poorly noted and are traced to the beginning of the 18th century.
 The poet-monk Klymentiy Zinoviyiv who published several cultural studies noted that Litvins, perhaps after an older pagan tradition, worked on Sundays and rested on Fridays.
 More notes about Litvins were provided at the end of the 18th century by historians of the Russian Empire Afanasiy (Opanas) Shafonsky and Yakov Markovych.
 According to Markovych, Litvins are a regional group such as Gascons in France or Swabians in Germany.

 The name Litvin (Litvyak) owes its origin to political factors and is a demonym (politonym) referencing the Grand Duchy of Lithuania.
 Litvins in the Chernihiv region (Chernihiv Oblast) call themselves Ruski, but not Moskals or Katsaps.
 They consider the term Litvin to be derogatory.
 According to the 2001 census, there were 22 Litvins in Ukraine.